the quiet one...

 We finished our class and were in the locker room, changing clothes and getting our nerve up for the FIRST SHOWER.
 Imagine a bunch of twelve year olds, nutty as squirrels, with thoughts of wet towel fights, embarrassment and other imagined horrors.
 As the bravest of us went into that great unknown, timidly walking our naked little bodies (just a hint of fuzz on some of the older boys) into the shower room - suddenly we jumped at the sound of a large CLANG!
 Then came another CLANG and another - the girls shower was on the other side of the wall from the boys, and the girls had removed their soap holders, and were pushing out ours!

-We did as we were told, they fixed the showers and besides - Sex Ed wasn't until the ninth grade.
+We did as we were told, they fixed the showers the next day and Sex Ed wasn't until the ninth grade. anyway

-It happened again.
 At a party Saturday night.
 A most agreeable affair, with intelligent, attractive people of various backgrounds.
 As it was winding down I paid my respects to the hosting couple.
 And then came the hug and the kiss from the feminine half of this duo.
 I didn't panic this time, but just wondered what was I to do?
 No, I didn't kiss her back.
 I returned her hug, and gave her a wan smile.
 This woman, who I know but a little, is listed in Webster's dictionary (with a picture) under the entry for "sweetheart".
 Was it that if I did kiss her back my primal urges would be unchained, and we would be lost in a morass of unbridled passion?
 I think not.
 I just am not comfortable kissing someone whose name is not on my marriage certificate (yes, I know there is a witnesses' name on it - and I am OK with kissing her!)
 Unless it is for shock value - and that's gotten me into plenty of trouble over the years!
-It is probably for the best.
-I just couldn't make it in the jet set.
-No ciaó, baby - kiss - kiss.
-How about a handshake?
-Or a formal bow?
-Maybe I could blow a kiss?
-Rats.

 When I was in my early twenties, Uncle Sam thought it would be a good idea if I joined in the quest to make the world safe for democracy.
 I didn't think so.
 My draft number was 88, so I needed a plan.
 At my height (6'0") if I weighed less than 123 lbs.
 I could get a deferment.
 So I dieted.
 Every day, for three weeks, I ate the following: